Yubico/Yubico.NET.SDK/Yubico.YubiKey/docs/users-manual/application-piv/commands.md

 ### Output

 #### VerifyUvResponse
-If temporary PIN was requested and the status is Success, the returned value is the temporary PIN.
+If a temporary PIN was requested and the status is Success, the returned value is the temporary PIN.
-In case of failure (for example the fingerprint did not match), the clients should read the `AttemptsRemaining` property which contains number of remaining biometric attempts.
+In case of failure (for example, the fingerprint did not match), the clients should read the `AttemptsRemaining` property, which contains the number of remaining biometric attempts.

 #### VerifyTemporaryPinResponse
 No output.
 The Status will be Success if the temporary PIN was verified.